New research reveals how parents and teens approach screen time - we share 5 key findings (and #4 might surprise you)

 A new study has looked into families' attitudes to screen time and smartphone use, and it turns out both teens and their parents are divided on the issues.

-Screen time is a common concern among modern parents, as research has found that two-thirds of parents notice its negative effects on their children.
+Trying to reduce kids' screen time is a common concern among modern parents, especially as experts agree that too much screen time can affect a child's development and behaviour.
 Whether it's harmful content on social media or nomophobia (fear of being without a mobile phone), there are a number of ways too much time online can be damaging.
-But it's important to remember that screens aren't the enemy - there are benefits too, including educational resources and their ability to teach kids responsibility.

 A recent report from the Pew Research Centre outlined how both teens and parents feel about screen time, and there were some very mixed results.
 By conducting an online survey of 1,453 teens and parents, the research found out about respondents' attitudes to their own smartphone use as well as that of their family.